-WE ARE CURRENTLY ACCEPTING APPLICATIONS FOR OCTOBER 2018 In response to the near future statutory registration of counsellors Cork Counselling Centre Training Institute is offering students an opportunity to upgrade their existing qualification to Degree level.
-The BSc (Hons) Counselling and Psychotherapy Top-up Degree programme is validated by Coventry University.
+In response to pending statutory registration of counsellors, Cork Counselling Services Training Institute is offering students an opportunity to upgrade their existing qualification to Degree level.
+The BSc (Hons) Counselling and Psychotherapy (Top-up Programme) is validated by Coventry University.
 The course will allow students to deepen their knowledge of theory, practice and research in Integrative Humanistic Counselling.
 Our aim is to create learning conditions that support students in further developing their ability to identify and respond to advanced counselling issues and complex relationship dynamics with immediacy, spontaneity and creativity.
-Students will gain a greater understanding of and ability to work with complex issues also develop an advanced understanding of current and cutting edge literature and research findings underpinning and supporting their clinical practice.
+Students will gain a greater understanding of and ability to work with complex issues.
+They will develop an advanced understanding of current and cutting edge literature and research findings underpinning and supporting their clinical practice.

 Why train with us?